Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

+\citet{luger2025building} introduced a data set named \texttt{unsupervised\_peoples\_speech}\footURL{https://huggingface.co/datasets/MLCommons/unsupervised_peoples_speech} that conatains 981 hours of Sinhala speech data.
 The Sinhala speech classification system proposed by~\citet{buddhika2018domain} does so without converting the speech-to-text.
-However, they report that this approach only works for specific domains with well-defined limited vocabularies.~\citet{kavmini2020improved} presented a Sinhala speech command classification system which can be used for downstream applications.
+However, they report that this approach only works for specific domains with well-defined limited vocabularies.
+The work by~\citet{dinushika2019speech} uses automatic speech recognition of Sinhala for speech command classification.
+Extending that,~\citet{kavmini2020improved} presented a Sinhala speech command classification system which can be used for downstream applications.
+The voice assistant system created by~\citet{senarathne2022automated} is capable of handling Sinhala voice commands. \citet{kathriarachchi2025child} developed a system to classify and predict Sinhala speech clips of children into age groups.
+The work by~\citet{welarathna2021automated} used CNNs to classify emotions (sad, disgust, surprise, neutral, happy, calm, fear, and angry) of Sinhala speech by Autistic children. \citet{sundarapperuma2023automatic} created a speech emotion detection system for Sinhala.